usatlas/AFdocs/tier3docs/README.md

 + [User Onboarding](UserOnboarding): details the process of applying for user accounts at BNL, SLAC, and UChicago
 + [Data Storing, Accessing, and Sharing](doma): explains the ways users can use their ATLAS data at AFs
-+ [Jupyter at Analysis Facilities](jupyter): highlights the different aspects of jupyter and how to use it at AFs
++ [Jupyter at Analysis Facilities](jupyter): highlights the different aspects of Jupyter and how to use it at AFs
 + [Data Analysis Tutorials](Tutorial-2019Aug): step-by-step tutorials on using AFs for analyses
 + [Containers](Containers): detailed information on container-based data processing and how to use them at AFs
 + [FAQ](faqs-tips): answers to frequently asked questions